Do I need bicycle insurance?

 More than 500,000 bikes are stolen every year, and the numbers are rising.
-If you have a bike, you need to cherish it as much as thieves do.
-That means treating it to a good lock and chain, taking care where you leave it, and insuring it properly.
+If you have one, you need to cherish it.

-Too many cyclists assume their bike is automatically covered under their home contents insurance, but that isn't always the case.
-You typically need to declare it separately with your insurer, and pay an extra premium on top.
+Too many cyclists assume their bike is automatically covered under their home content insurance but that isn't always the case.

 Keeping it wheel

-However, there are some home insurance providers that offer additional cover for bikes, so search for a policy that includes specific cover that meets your needs.
+However, some insurance companies offer additional cover for bikes, so when you're getting home insurance quotes search for a policy that includes specific cover that meets your needs.